 Remittance Advice Generated by Payer and by Provider Certification

-Providers may receive an RA from one or more of the following ForwardHealth financial payers:
+RAs are generated and posted to secure provider Portal accounts from one or more of the following ForwardHealth financial payers:

-• Wisconsin Medicaid (Wisconsin Medicaid is the financial payer for the Medicaid, BadgerCare Plus, and SeniorCare programs).
+- Wisconsin Medicaid (Wisconsin Medicaid is the financial payer for the Medicaid, BadgerCare Plus, and SeniorCare programs).

+- WCDP.

-- WCDP. - WWWP.
+- WWWP.